sbechara/introduction_to_engineering/Chapter1/Chapter_1.md

 The US Bureau of Labor Statistics (BLS) has excellent information on these careers.
 They describe what they do, job outlook, pay, area information, and more.
 You can find a list of all the tracked engineering careers on the [BLS website here](https://www.bls.gov/ooh/architecture-and-engineering/).
 In addition to those careers, you should pursue the BLS site and look at other careers and options.
 You might be surprised what is growing fastest!

 > Question 1.1: BLS Stats on Engineering
+> Your task for this problem is to sort the engineering careers by "Job Outlook, 2016-2026" in descending order (High to Low).
+"Job Outlook, 2016-2026" (Links to an external site.) represents a BLS estimation of how fast the engineering careers will grow in the next decade.
+Keep in mind the careers we are looking at are NOT tech jobs!

 Based off of the following activity you may think to yourself "Ah, I should switch my major to the career growing the fastest!"
 Not so fast.
 Part of being a good engineer is learning how to analyze and interpret information.
 For example: consider that Biomedical Engineering is projected to grow much more quickly than Computer Hardware Engineering (7% vs 5% respectively) then answer the following question.

 > Question 1.2: Another look at those statistics...
+> Look at the BLS projections for Biomedical Engineering vs Computer Hardware Engineering.
+Based off the projections, and even though Biomedical Engineering is growing faster, how many more Computer Hardware Engineers will be employed as compared to Biomedical Engineers in the year 2026?

 ## Stop and Think

 Finally, spend some time perusing the BLS page for your chosen major or field you would like to go into.
 Click around on all the tabs.
 Looks at where they are employed, what they do, how much they are paid, etc. Then take some time to reflect.

 > Discussion 1.3: What is your major?
+> What engineering major are you currently enrolled in?
+What does the BLS say they do?
+What type of thing do they make?
+Are you interested in making that thing?
+Make sure to write in your own words, plagiarism is not OK!
+If you are a double major, you can either pick one, or pick both to describe here.

 ## Don't Do It for the Money (or for your parents, or for prestige, etc)

 Engineering is hard and there are right and wrong reasons to pursue it as a major.
 Several students pursue engineering because they heard that engineers make a lot of money.
-For example, the BLS says that the median pay for Chemical Engineers is $102,160!
-This is crazy seeing as how the median salary for employed workers in the US is currently $37,690.
+For example, the BLS says that the median pay for Chemical Engineers is 102,160 USD.
+This is crazy seeing as how the median salary for employed workers in the US is currently 37,690 USD.
 Before we continue, lets tell a little story...

 ## Case Study